dCache/dcache/docs/TheBook/src/main/markdown/config-xrootd.md

 and restart any domain(s) running a `xrootd door`.

 Please note that due to the unauthenticated nature of this access mode, files can be written and read to/from any subdirectory in the pnfs namespace (including the automatic creation of parent directories).
-If there is no user information at the time of request, new files/subdirectories generated through `xrootd` will inherit UID/GID from its parent directory.
+If there is no user information at the time of request, new files/subdirectories generated through `xroot` will inherit UID/GID from its parent directory.
 The user used for this can be configured via the `xrootd.authz.user` property.

 ### Permitting read/write access on selected directories

- To overcome the security issue of uncontrolled `xrootd` read and write access mentioned in the previous section, it is possible to restrict read and write access on a per-directory basis (including subdirectories).
+To overcome the security issue of uncontrolled `xroot` read and write access mentioned in the previous section, it is possible to restrict read and write access on a per-directory basis (including subdirectories).

 To activate this feature, a colon-seperated list containing the full paths of authorized directories must be added to